-Assuming the conflict is international, both the United States and Afghanistan, as signatories to the four Geneva Conventions of 1949, are bound to grant POW status to enemy combatants who qualify under GPW article 4.
-Members of the armed forces, including militias and volunteer corps serving as part of the armed forces, who are captured are entitled to be treated as POWs.
-Members of other volunteer corps, militias, and organized resistence forces belonging to a party to the conflict are entitled to POW status only if the organization meets the four criteria in GPW article 4A(2).
-The regular armed forces of a state, 128 even if it is a government or "authority" not recognized by the opposing party, 129 need not necessarily satisfy the four criteria in order for their members to be entitled to POW status under the GPW art.
+Assuming the existence of an international armed conflict prior to the accession of the new government, both the United States and Afghanistan, as signatories to the four Geneva Conventions of 1949, were bound to grant POW status to enemy combatants who qualified under GPW article 4.
+Captured members of the armed forces, including militias and volunteer corps serving as part of the armed forces, were entitled to be treated as POWs.
+Members of other volunteer corps, militias, and organized resistence forces belonging to a party to the conflict were entitled to POW status only if the organization met the four criteria in GPW article 4A(2).
+The regular armed forces of a state, even if it is a government or "authority" not recognized by the opposing party, need not necessarily satisfy the four criteria in order for their members to be entitled to POW status under the GPW art.
 4A(2).
 However, members of regular armed forces may be denied POW rights if they are caught as spies or saboteurs behind enemy lines.
-130 Under this view, Taliban soldiers captured on the battlefield in Afghanistan are at least presumptively lawful combatants entitled to POW status.
+Under this view, Taliban soldiers captured on the battlefield in Afghanistan were at least presumptively lawful combatants entitled to POW status.

-Al Qaeda is not claimed as the armed forces of Afghanistan; therefore, its members are entitled to POW status only if it "forms part of" the armed forces of Afghanistan, it "belongs to" the Taliban and meets the four criteria in GPW art.
-4A(2), or it can be considered "an authority" not recognized by the United States but nevertheless a party to the conflict.
-If the Taliban is not the armed forces of Afghanistan, it would seem that such a determination would render the conflict non-international, in which case GPW art.
-4 is entirely irrelevant.
-However, if the conflict is considered to remain international notwithstanding the status of the Taliban, then presumably the following analysis would apply to the Taliban as well.
+Al Qaeda was not claimed as the armed forces of Afghanistan; therefore, its members would have been entitled to POW status only if it "formed part of" the armed forces of Afghanistan, it "belonged to" the Taliban and met the four criteria in GPW art.
+4A(2), or it were considered "an authority" not recognized by the United States but nevertheless a party to the conflict.
+If the Taliban were not the armed forces of Afghanistan, it would seem that such a determination would have rendered the conflict non-international from the outset, in which case GPW art.
+4 was entirely irrelevant.
+However, if the conflict is considered to have been international notwithstanding the status of the Taliban, then presumably the following analysis would have applied to the Taliban as well.

-130 See LEVIE, supra note 44, at 36-37 (explaining that a soldier wearing civilian clothes captured in enemy territory engaged in sabotage or espionage is no more entitled to POW treatment than a civilian in the same situation, lest states incorporate saboteurs and spies into their armed forces to immunize them for violations of the law of war).
+&lt;sup>133 See LEVIE, supra note 49, at 36-37 (explaining that a soldier wearing civilian clothes captured in enemy territory engaged in sabotage or espionage is no more entitled to POW treatment than a civilian in the same situation, lest states incorporate saboteurs and spies into their armed forces to immunize them for violations of the law of war).

 GPW Art.
 4A(1): Does Al Qaeda Form "Part of" the Armed Forces of a Party to the Conflict?
 The GPW provides little guidance for making the determination whether an armed militia or volunteer group "forms part of" the regular army of a party to a conflict for the purposes of article 4A(1).
 The determination may be made in accordance with the national laws of the state party to the conflict.
 The language may have been included in order to ensure that members of the United States National Guard, for example, are protected.
 However, in the case of states with less developed military organizations, including newly emerging states or new governments, the determination may not be as clear.
-If some Al Qaeda combat units are officially incorporated into the Taliban army, members of those units could argue that they are entitled to POW status.
-133
+If some Al Qaeda combat units were officially incorporated into the Taliban army, members of those units could argue that they are entitled to POW status.